 The Accounts Receivable functions include all phases of customer billing, including file maintenance, transaction recordation, account billing, late and penalty notices, account collection and payment processing for the following accounts receivable systems:

-The Cashiering function the Division is responsible for the daily receipt and deposit of funds from various City departments, such as parking meter collections, Park and Recreation programs etc. Additionally, the Division receives counter payments for all of the accounts receivable, parking citation payments, business tax payments and senior bus and taxi programs.
+The Cashiering functions include the daily receipt and deposit of funds from various City departments, such as parking meter collections, Park and Recreation programs etc. Additionally, the Division receives counter payments for all of the accounts receivable, parking citation payments, business tax payments and senior bus and taxi programs.
 The Division also responds to customer requests for information about their accounts, business tax questions and a multitude of other information items, both over the counter and through telephone contacts.

 The Purchasing Division is the central control point of the City’s decentralized purchasing system.
 Unlike a traditional centralized purchasing system with several layers of buyers and assistants, much of the City’s purchasing function is accomplished at the user level.
 The Purchasing Division acts as the control mechanism, making certain that the City’s policies, procedures and codes have been adhered to.